jdmcd/vaporize/README.md

 ```

 ## `controller`
-The `controller` command generates a super simple controller that can be used for adding routes/views.
+The `controller` command, when used without options, generates a super simple controller that can be used for adding routes/views.

 `vaporize controller ControllerName`